Q: Mr. President, thank you for this opportunity, we

 health care because of them.

-you've built, not what you've destroyed.
+you built, not what you destroy.
 And what they've been doing is

 destroying things.
 And over time, I think the Muslim world has